 What is a tornado?
-According to the Glossary of Meteorology (AMS, 2000) a torsary rotating column of air, pendant from a cumuliform cloud or underneath a cumuliform cloud, and often (but not always) visible as a funnel cloud."
+According to the Glossary of Meteorology (AMS, 2000), a tornadic store of the Glossary of t rotating column of air, pendant from a cumuliform cloud or underneath a cumuliform cloud, and often (but not always) visible as a funnel cloud."